ChiragBolakani/readmetest/README.md

 - To come up with a visual acuity measurement app or solution which can give consistent and accurate readings.
 - To develop a cost-effective and easy to use solution which can be used in rural areas.
 - To develop a solution that can be used by a non-medical field (social) worker/volunteer.
--

 ## Requirements
-The API, Volunteer application and display application must be connected on the same network.
+The API, Remote application and display application must be connected on the same network.

 ## Usage
-- The display app takes in the patient's details such as their 'Name', 'Age', 'Email', 'Contact' and the IP address of the API server.
+- The remote app takes in the patient's details such as their 'Name', 'Age', 'Email', 'Contact' and the IP address of the API server.
 - The distance is to be provided between the phone and the patient.
 - Finally, volunteer validates if the patient's guess is correct or not.
 After all the readings are done, the visual acuity is displayed at the end.